conniejhe/Surface-Cutting/README.md

 ## Branches and Version Compatibility ##
 Currently, the plugins have been developed to be compatible with versions 5.6.0 and 5.8.0 of Paraview and for MacOS and Linux (e.g. Ubuntu) distributions.
 Windows is not supported as of now.
 The 'master' branch contains a single plugin (CombinedPlugin) that combines all four filters into one plugin package to be loaded into Paraview version 5.6.0.
 The four filters are separated into individual plugins on branch 'v5.8.0-separate' (compatible with Paraview version 5.8.0) as well as on branch 'v5.6.0' (compatible with Paraview version 5.6.0).
 Branch 'v5.6.0-original' is a copy of what the github repository looked like before I started updating the plugins to be compatible with latest version of Paraview.

-The Curvature and Surface Tracking (Text and Manual) filters require LAPACK and BLAS as dependencies, as they utilize Lapack subroutines to perform linear algebra computations.
+The Curvature and Surface Tracking (Text and Manual) filters require LAPACK and BLAS as dependencies, as they utilize LAPACK subroutines to perform linear algebra computations.
 They can be installed using homebrew.
 Thus, the CMakeLists.txt files should be modified to reflect the appropriate LAPACK and BLAS installation directories for your machine.
 The directories to modify are within the target_link_libraries command in the CMake files.
 For version 5.8.0, the CMakeLists.txt file for the Curvature plugin that must be modified is under the following directory: Curvature/Plugin/Filter/CMakeLists.txt.
 It is similar for the Surface Tracker plugins.
 For version 5.6.0, there is only one CMakeLists.txt file per plugin and that is the file in which the file should be modified.

 **Note:** You should comment out line 4 in the CMakeLists.txt file if you are not using a MacOS machine.